yc2965/yc2965.github.io/research.md

 ### 2.1 Correcting Taylor’s frozen turbulence hypothesis for surface-layer turbulence
 **AGU EOS research spotlight**: [Global Atmospheric Observations May Need Tweaking for Turbulence](https://eos.org/research-spotlights/global-atmospheric-observations-may-need-tweaking-for-turbulence)

 Global eddy-covariance measurements of atmospheric surface fluxes of momentum, heat, water vapor and CO2 fluxes rely on Taylor’s frozen turbulence hypothesis, which transforms single-point temporal observations into spatial spectrum.
-Cheng et al. ([2017, GRL](https://doi.org/10.1002/2017GL073499)) found the relationship between eddy size and advection velocity and showed that small eddies lose their coherent properties due to turbulent diffusion and advect at smaller velocities than large eddies, i.e., Taylor’s hypothesis does not work for small eddies.
+Cheng et al. ([2017, GRL](https://doi.org/10.1002/2017GL073499)) found the relationship between eddy size and advection velocity and showed that small eddies lose their coherent properties due to turbulent diffusion and advect at smaller velocities than large eddies, i.e., **Taylor’s hypothesis does not work for small eddies**.
 The study also proposed a correction for single-point measurements of temporal velocity and scalars to improve estimates of surface turbulent energy and CO2 fluxes.

 <figure style="text-align: center; margin: 1.5rem auto;">
   <img